-If students have already exited an ESL or Bilingual Program, can they still receive these accommodations?
+If students are in monitored status or have already exited an ESL or Bilingual Program, can they still receive these accommodations?

-No. Once a student has exited an ESL or Bilingual Program that student is eligible for the same accommodations available to non-EL students (refer to the 2018 Accommodations Guidelines Handbook).
+No. Once a student is in monitored status or has exited an ESL or Bilingual Program that student is only eligible for the accommodations available to non-EL students (refer to the 2020 Accommodations Guidelines Handbook).